 There’s a transformation occurring in aerospace: the change to more electric aircraft and electric propulsion.
 One of the biggest upheavals since the jet engine, electrification will have a major impact, from the environment to radical new flight operations, simplifying onboard systems with consequential maintenance implications, to altering the urban landscape to accomodate new vehicles.
 But it can only deliver its true potential if the public are positively engaged.

-This year’s Ewing will examine this transition, covering materials, motors, aircraft, engagement and systems, with the aim of creating, developing and cementing relationships within the magnetics community throughout Europe and the UK.
+This year’s Ewing will examine this transition, covering materials, motors, aircraft, public engagement and systems, with the aim of creating, developing and cementing relationships within the magnetics community throughout Europe and the UK.

 The Ewing Lecture will be given by Prof Chris Gerada of the University of Nottingham, Associate Pro-Vice-Chancellor for Industrial Strategy, Royal Academy of Engineering Chair of Electrical Machines, and lead of the university’s Power Electronics, Machines and Control group.